Blogs/AI

 Start with recommended defaults, adjust one parameter at a time, and evaluate results based on accuracy, coherence, and creativity for your specific task.

-By this point, you should have a practical understanding of how temperature, top_p, and top_k shape an LLM’s behaviour.
-These parameters aren’t about finding a perfect formula, but about choosing the right trade-off for the task in front of you, something I still evaluate every time I deploy a new workflow.
-To strike a balance between creativity, coherence, and consistency in generated text by AI.
+By this point, you should have a practical understanding of how Temperature, Top-p, and Top-k shape an LLM’s behaviour.
+These settings are not about finding one perfect formula, but about choosing the right balance between creativity, coherence, and consistency for the task in front of you.